kolasai/public-openapi/README.md

 The Kolas.Ai API follows the OpenAPI 3.1 standard, which enables easy exploration and integration with various tools.
 To get started:

+1. Create a new account on the [Kolas.Ai platform](https://app.kolas.ai/register).
+2. Create a new project [Clean Talk](https://app.kolas.ai/projects/create) and configure your datasets.
-1. **Authentication**: Obtain an access token using OAuth2 client credentials.
+3. **Authentication**: Obtain an access token using OAuth2 client credentials.
-2. **Make Predictions**: Send a POST request to `/predictions/predict` with your `projectId` and messages.
+4. **Make Predictions**: Send a POST request to `/predictions/predict` with your `projectId` and messages.
-3. **Receive Predictions**: Retrieve predicted categories and their probabilities in the API response.
+5. **Receive Predictions**: Retrieve predicted categories and their probabilities in the API response.

 ## Authentication